Master of Science in Nursing (M.S.N.)

 - A Master of Science or higher degree in Nursing from a regionally accredited college or university,

-- earned a GPA of 3.000 or higher (on a 4.000 scale) upon completion of the master's or higher degree in nursing program,
+- earned cumulative GPA of 3.000 or higher (on a 4.000 scale) upon completion of the master's or higher degree in nursing program,

 - official sealed transcripts from the institution where the highest degree in nursing was conferred.